 A detailed description of this program can be found in the “College of Engineering” section of this bulletin.

-Students must complete 37 credits in physics and physics-related electives and 48-56 credits in ancillary requirements.
+Students must complete 37 credits in physics and physics-related electives and 51 credits in

 Degree requirements for Physics, Bachelor of Science (B.S.) with a concentration in premedical